The Multidimensional Assessment of Dangerousness: Competence Assessment

 the clinical observation that two essential elements of clinical work,

-informed consent and the therapeutic alliance, [15] assume and require
+informed consent and the therapeutic alliance, [15]

-ability to engage in a dialogue with the clinician to weigh the risks
+patient's preserved ability to engage in a dialogue with the clinician

-and benefits of his or her actions—this weighing constituting a
+to weigh the risks and benefits of his or her actions—this weighing

-increase in freedom.
+other increase in freedom.

 The form of competence here envisioned begins with the clinician conveying

-to the patient, "I can only help you if you level with me"; "I can't
+to the patient, "I can only help you if you level with me"; "I

 This approach is rooted solidly in clinical observation.
 For patients